-Proposals shall reference this RPP number.
-Each document below (i.e., Technical Proposal, Cost Proposal Narrative, Cost Proposal Format, and Statement of Work) is mandatory and must each be submitted as separate files and shall remain valid for 180 days unless otherwise specified by the Offeror in the proposal.
+Proposals shall reference this RPP number (RRPV 24-07-CentralIEIDLab).
+Each document below (i.e., Technical Proposal, Supporting documentation for Mandatory Eligibility, Cost Proposal Narrative, Cost Proposal Format, Statement of Work, and Program Management Plan) is mandatory and must each be submitted as separate files.
+Technical and Cost Proposals shall remain valid for 180 days unless otherwise specified by the Offeror in the proposal.
 Offerors are encouraged to contact the RRPV CMF with any questions so that all aspects are clearly understood by both parties.
 The proposal should include the following:

-- Technical Proposal submission (30-page limit, unless noted) See Attachment A: One Technical Proposal (.pdf, .doc or .docx).
-The mandatory template is provided as Attachment A, and includes mandatory sections for a cover page, information sheet, executive summary, technical approach, cost realism, current and pending support, data rights, and key personnel resumes/CV.
-While no template is required for the resume/CV, each resume/CV is limited to 3 pages. - Cost Proposal Narrative (no page limit) See Attachment B: One Word (.docx or .doc) or PDF file for Section I: Cost Proposal Narrative is required using the mandatory template.
-Separately,

-- Section II: Cost Proposal Format is required in Excel (.xlsx) format, with working formulas to the maximum extent practicable.
-See Section 3.6 for additional information. - Cost Proposal Formats (no page limit) See Attachment B: One Excel (.xlsx) document is required, with working formulas to the maximum extent practicable.
+- Mandatory Eligibility Criteria supporting documents (no page limit in supporting documents as attachments to technical proposal) - See Attachment A, Section 3. - Technical Proposal submission (35-page limit, unless noted\) See Attachment A: One Technical Proposal (.pdf, .doc or .docx).
+The mandatory template is provided as Attachment A, and includes mandatory sections for a cover page\, information sheet\, Mandatory Eligibility Criteria Table\, executive summary, technical approach, cost realism, current and pending support, data rights\, and personnel resumes/CV.\ While no template is required for the resume/CV, each resume/CV is limited to 3 pages. - Cost Proposal Narrative (no page limit) See Attachment B: One Word (.docx or .doc) or PDF file for Section I: Cost Proposal Narrative is required using the mandatory template.
+Separately, Section II: Cost Proposal Format is required in Excel (.xlsx) format, with working formulas to the maximum extent practicable.
+See Section 3.6 for additional information. - Note: Offerors should propose costs on Capability Areas 1-3 only.
+Costing for Capability Areas 4--6 will be negotiated after award and at the time of request when the need arises. - Cost Proposal Formats (no page limit) See Attachment B: One Excel (.xlsx) document is required, with working formulas to the maximum extent practicable.
 See Section 3.6 for additional information. - Statement of Work/Milestone Payment Schedule (no page limit) See Attachment C: One Word (.docx or .doc).
-The Offeror is required to provide a detailed SOW/Milestone Payment Schedule using the mandatory template provided as Attachment C.
+The Offeror is required to provide a detailed SOW/Milestone Payment Schedule using the mandatory template provided as Attachment C. - Program Management Plan submission (5-page limit) See Attachment D: One Word (.docx or .doc) or searchable PDF file.
+The Offeror is required to provide details on their proposed approach for Program Management and sub performer management.
+Submission should include a listing of personnel (including proposed consultants) who possess the necessary education, training, and experience to successfully perform the work identified in the technical proposal (Note: Personnel resumes must be included in the technical proposal).
+A summary of related activities must also be provided for personnel.

+The Offeror is required to provide an organizational chart for the project with affiliations (who will report to whom).
+Details on Offeror-provided facilities, infrastructure, and other resources, should include, but not limited to the following:

+- Overview of the management of Quality Systems at the facility; - List of capabilities conducted in-house and at the sub performer site; - List of key vendors or service providers, locations, and brief description of their expertise/experience.